Hierarchyj/Hierarchyj/README.md

 5. People who obsess over ships from any fandoms in particular.
 6. Satanists.
 7. Cultists(This actually falls under an iwc list.
 Just don't project your beliefs)
 <p align="center">exploiting my boundaries won't really do any damage.
-I just find these types of people insufferable and annoying and I'll probably just end up ignoring you.
+I just find these types of people insufferable and annoying at times.
+I'll probably just end up ignoring you.

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌